Litchi Missions vs DJI Fly Missions Litchi Utilities Logo

 • Requires four control points

-• Can be linked together to form longer, composite curves
+• Can be chained into long, composite curves

 • Cardinal Splines